SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-api.md

 Name|Description
 :-----|:----------
-{CleanedText}|Html compliant with modern text part
+{CleanedText}|Html compliant with client side text part
 ### SummaryLinksToQuickLinksProperties

 **Description:** Maps summarylinks web part data into a properties collection and supporting serverProcessedContent nodes for the quicklinks web part